 That doesn’t mean that it’s impossible, though.

-Focus stacking is a go-to technique for landscape photographers to achieve images that are razor-sharp from front to back.
-It’s used by photographers of all levels and, with a little basic understanding of photography and post-processing, it’s not as difficult as one may think.
+The solution is called focus stacking, a technique that results in razor-sharp images.
+It’s used by photographers of all levels, and with a little basic understanding of photography and post-processing, it’s not as difficult as one may think.

 What is Focus Stacking?

-Focus stacking is used within many genres of photography but it’s perhaps most commonly used in landscape and macro photography.
-While there are photographers who use it for portrait and wildlife photography too, it’s less common (and a lot more difficult) to use when photographing moving subjects.
+Focus stacking is used within many genres of photography, but it’s perhaps most commonly used in landscape and macro photography.
+While there are photographers who use it for portrait and wildlife photography as well, it’s less common (and a lot more difficult) to use when photographing moving subjects.

 Many photographers tend to avoid learning intermediate or advanced techniques because they don’t want to put in the extra effort or feel like their images are ‘good enough’.
-The truth is that learning a slightly more advanced technique such as focus stacking has a lot of advantages, making it well-worth to spend the little extra time in-field and in post-processing.
+The truth is that learning a slightly more advanced technique, such as focus stacking, has a lot of advantages, making it well worth spending a little extra time in-field and in post-processing.

-As already mentioned, it’s nearly impossible to get images front-to-back sharp when using an ultra-wide-angle lens and a foreground subject only a few centimeters/inches away.
+As already mentioned, it’s nearly impossible to get front-to-back sharpness when using an ultra-wide-angle lens and a foreground subject only a few centimeters/inches away.

 Take the image below as an example.
-When I focused on the first with an aperture of f/10, the next flowers were already out of focus.
+When I focused on the nearest flower with an aperture of f/10, the next flowers were already out of focus.
 This is due to the flower only being a few centimeters away from the lens.

-While focus stacking is an incredibly powerful technique that you need to learn, it’s not always necessary.
+While focus stacking is a powerful technique you need to learn, it’s not always necessary.
 In fact, it’s most likely not needed for the majority of your images.

-There are only a few scenarios when focus stacking is beneficial (or essential) for the final image:
+There are only a few scenarios when focus stacking is essential:

-- photographing a scene with great distance between the foreground and background
+- photographing a scene with a great distance between the foreground and background

 - using an ultra-wide-angle lens with a subject close to it